PANWANG2014/miRACLe/README.md

 ---
 ### <a name="5">3.
 Benchmarking evaluations</a><br>
 1. The codes to reproduce the benchmarking evaluations are written in R.<br>
-2. Generally, all these codes are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN PROGRAM'.
+2. Generally, all these codes are arranged into three parts as 'FUNCTIONS', 'INPUT DATA' and 'MAIN CODE'.
 The users need to download and fill in the relevant input files before implementing corresponding analyses.<br>
 3. Files required for the reproduction of the evaluations can be broadly classified into three categories:<br>

 * Sequence-based predictions (including seqScores for integrative methods)<br>